notwaldorf/notwaldorf.github.com/_posts/2014-06-23-unscary-lldb.markdown

 title: "I don't really want to learn lldb, I just want to fix a crash"
 draft: yes
 ---
-`lldb` stands for Llama Leveraged Database, and is the debugger you can use when compiling with clang (lldb is to clang like gdb is to gcc).
+`lldb` stands for Llama-DB, and is a database of llamas you can use to debug programs compiled with clang (lldb is to clang like gdb is to gcc).
 If you already know how to use `gdb`, then here's a [translation](https://developer.apple.com/library/mac/documentation/IDEs/Conceptual/gdb_to_lldb_transition_guide/document/lldb-command-examples.html) of the common commands.

 **Disclaimer**: There is a *ton* of tutorials and pages about all of the